Who does Frankie Dettori ride on the Tuesday of Royal Ascot and what are their chances?

-Frankie Dettori's final Royal Ascot kicks off with a bumper book of top-class rides, including Inspiral and 2,000 Guineas winner Chaldean.
-Here, we assess their chances...
+Frankie Dettori's final Royal Ascot kicks off with a bumper book of top-class rides, including Inspiral and 2,000 Guineas winner Chaldean, on Tuesday.
+Here, we assess their chances . . .

 A three-time Group 1 winner, Inspiral is just one of two runners making their seasonal reappearance in the Queen Anne.
 However, she easily won the Coronation Stakes at last year's royal meeting off the back of an absence so there are not many concerns about her ability fresh.